Services We Provide

 We possess state-of-the-art digital radiology equipment, this enables us to offer fast and reliable X-rays on site, ensuring accurate information about many health conditions such as bone and joint problems, as well as heart and other internal diseases.

-We also offer specialised digital dental X-ray via our handheld dental X-ray unit.
+We also offer specialised digital dental X-ray.
 Being able to offer this technology dramatically improves the quality of dentistry we deliver, especially so for cats.

 We frequently utilise ultrasound for the investigation of abdominal problems, cancer staging and pregnancy diagnosis.
 Ultrasound is a safe, non-invasive and informative way for us to learn what is making your pet feel unwell.

-We offer industry-leading veterinary ultrasound equipment and a number of our veterinarians have completed extensive postgraduate training in ultrasound, meaning we can offer a convenient and reliable diagnostic service without the need to wait.
+We offer industry-leading veterinary ultrasound equipment and a number of our veterinarians have completed extensive postgraduate training in ultrasound, meaning we can offer a convenient and reliable diagnostic service without the need to wait for referral.

 We have a fibre optic endoscope that permits the visualisation of the upper and lower gastrointestinal tract.
 We can also take biopsies with this endoscope.
-In some cases this allows us to gain a lot of information without the need for more invasive surgery.
-It is also an excellent tool for removing some gastrointestinal and upper respiratory foreign bodies.
+This allows us to gain a lot of information without the need for more invasive surgery.
+It is an excellent tool for removing some gastrointestinal and upper respiratory foreign bodies.

-All animals undergoing any form of anaesthesia will have a complete physical examination so that their health status is properly determined.
-A pre-anaesthetic blood test may be carried out and intra-venous fluids will be administered to ensure optimal anaesthetic safety.
+All pets undergoing anaesthesia will have a complete physical examination so that their health status is properly determined.
+A pre-anaesthetic blood test maybe performed and intravenous fluids will be administered to ensure optimal anaesthetic safety.

-With the proper use of safe and modern anaesthetic equipment and drugs, the possibility of an untoward anaesthetic reaction is extremely low.
-It is always your responsibility to ensure that your pet is in the best of health before submitting it to elective anaesthesia and surgery.
-For dogs and cats, do not offer food in any form for 12 hours before anaesthesia.
+With our proficient use of safe and modern anaesthetic drugs and equipment, the possibility of an untoward anaesthetic reaction is extremely low.
+It is always your responsibility to ensure that your pet is in the best of health before electing to undergo anaesthesia and surgery.
+For dogs and cats, do not offer food in any form for 12 hours prior to anaesthesia.
 (This means no breakfast on the day of admission).
 We recommend that you keep your pet indoors the night before admission.
 Ideally you will nominate one family member to handle all communications regarding your hospitalised pet, this is to eliminate unnecessary confusion and misunderstandings.

 We consult and maintain excellent relationships with registered veterinary specialists across Melbourne and interstate.
 At Prahran our clients also benefit from the convenience of being able to book appointments with visiting specialists in cardiology, dentistry and anaesthesia.